-The Larger Forgetting // In collaboration with Laurie D. Graham, curated by Sarah Kernohan, Open Sesame (Kitchener)
+The Larger Forgetting // Words by Laurie D. Graham and Paintings by Amanda Rhodenizer (curated by Sarah Kernohan), Open Sesame

 October 26 to December 22, 2018

 Inspired by the rapidly changing landscape of Waterloo Region, The Larger Forgetting is a coming together of work by painter Amanda Rhodenizer and poet Laurie D. Graham.